luka9367/luka9367-homepage.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
 My name is Fan Jiaxu.
-I am currently pursuing a Master of Philosophy in Computer and Information Engineering at The Chinese University of Hong Kong, Shenzhen, where I conduct research at the Network Coding Laboratory (NCLab).
-Jointly supervised by Yang Shenghao and Chen Yi, my core research focuses on Multi-Agent Reinforcement Learning and Information Coding.
+I am currently pursuing a Master of Philosophy in Computer and Information Engineering at The Chinese University of Hong Kong, Shenzhen, researching at the Network Coding Laboratory (NCLab).
+Jointly supervised by Yang Shenghao and Chen Yi, my core research focuses on Multi-Agent Reinforcement Learning, Generative Models and Information Coding.

 Prior to this, I earned a Bachelor of Science in Mathematics from China University of Mining and Technology (CUMT).
-Under the guidance of Shao Hu, my undergraduate research centered on Optimization Algorithms and their applications in Intelligent Transportation.
+Under the guidance of Shao Hu, my undergraduate research centered on Operations Research and Optimization Algorithms in the transportation field.

-Beyond my core research, I have a keen interest in generative physics AI, and Agentic AI to expand my interdisciplinary perspective.
-Outside academia, I enjoy watching films, which helps me unwind, gain cultural insights, and inspire creativity.
+Complementing my core work, I focus on the CUDA-Q Based Quantum Software Ecosystem for cross-disciplinary growth.
+Outside academia, I enjoy strolling through parks, watching movies and trying delicious food—these little things keep my life balanced.

 Detailed academic background, project experiences, and research explorations are available on my homepage.